pomerium/pomerium/docs/docs/glossary.md

 # Glossary

-Pomerium's documentation use a lot of terminology specific to the networking and security space.
+Pomerium's documentation uses a lot of terminology specific to the networking and security space.
 This glossary defines common terms readers may be unfamiliar with.
 If you come across an unfamiliar term not listed in this page, please let us know in our [Discuss support forum][support] and we'll add it.

 [[toc]]